 Many people argue that elves don’t have wings and are adamant about this opinion.
 But this reveals a lack of understanding in literature and history.
-So, yes, contrary to what many may believe, there are some species of Elves who do have wings, but most do not.
+So, yes, contrary to what many may believe, some species of Elves do have wings, but most do not.

 Examples in Literature

 An ode by William Collins in 1750 describes a winged elf brandishing a bow and arrow.
 He mentions this tiny being as having associations with fate, ewes, and heifers.
 JRR Tolkien’s elves, although distinct from fairies, also have wings.

 Shakespeare depicted these precious creatures with wings in a “Midsummer Night’s Dream” where they flitted and played around flowers.

 The character Puck in the same story is something of a mix between a pixie and an elf who has wings.

 Hans Christian Andersen’s fairy tale, “The Elf of the Rose,” portrays a spritish elf who has a large set of wings, with a wingspan that stretches down to his feet from his shoulders.

 Modern role-playing games incorporate various types of elves, some of which have wings.
 Many people may be familiar with the winged elf from Dungeons and Dragons named Avariel.
 But modern RPGs like “Tribality” and “Perfect World” have created a whole backstory around races of winged elves.